lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

 System Software Prerequisites
 =============================

-:doc:`/installing/index` and :doc:`/upgrading/index` uses the LOCKSS Downloader, which has basic **system software prerequisites** that are met by almost any Linux distribution:
+:doc:`/installing/index` and :doc:`/upgrading/index` uses the :term:`LOCKSS Downloader`, which has basic **system software prerequisites** that are met by almost any Linux distribution:

 1. .. dropdown:: Curl or Wget is required
       :name: prerequisites-fetcher